ResearchKit/ResearchKit/docs-standalone/coding-style-guide.md

     double doubleVariable = 0.0;
     int *cPointerVariable = NULL;

-Strong, weak, and autoreleasing object pointer stack variables are [implicitly initialized with `nil`](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html#//apple_ref/doc/uid/TP40011226-CH1-SW5) so you can either explicitly initialize them (with `nil` or any valid object) for visual homogeneity, or skip initializing them altogether.
+Strong, weak, and autoreleasing stack variables are [implicitly initialized with `nil`](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html#//apple_ref/doc/uid/TP40011226-CH1-SW5) so you can either explicitly initialize them (with `nil` or any valid object) for visual homogeneity, or skip initializing them altogether.

     // DO
     id object = nil;